blueminder/grasp/README.md

 * `activeTab` for requesting page info

 # Building & developing
-The most up-to-date instructions should be in [CI config](./.circleci/config.yml).

 You need `npm` for building the extension.

     npm install
     ./build --target <browser> # e.g. ./build --target chrome or ./build --target firefox

-After that you can find the extension in `dist` directory and 'Load unpacked** if necessary.
+After that you can find the extension in `dist` directory and **Load unpacked** if necessary.
 There is also Flow and Eslint set up.

-## testing and linting
-Check [CI config](./.circleci/config.yml) to figure out all the checks I'm doing.

-The only test(s) that don't run on CI at the moment (e.g. due to lack of X server) are marked with `@skip_if_ci`.
-You can run them manually though.

-Extra tests (not integrated in CI yet):

-- `scripts/test_with_browser.py`

-## publishing

-- run `./publish` to generate extension zip files

-- firefox: `./build --firefox --release --lint --sign`

-  After than, upload the signed `xpi` file on [AMO](https://addons.mozilla.org/en-GB/developers/addon/grasp/versions)

-- chrome:  `./build --chrome  --release --lint`

-  After that, upload the zip (generated by publish script) on [Web store](https://chrome.google.com/webstore/developer/dashboard)

 # Credits
+* [Dmitrii Gerasimov](https://github.com/karlicoss) for writing grasp and giving me a springboard for implementing a wish list of features I've been wanting to see in snippet managers
-* Icon made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a>, licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>
+* Icon made by [Freepik](https://www.freepik.com/) from [Flaticon](https://www.flaticon.com/) licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
 * [Original Org Capture extension](https://github.com/sprig/org-capture-extension)
 * [Boilerplate for Webpack Chrome extension](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate)